Models

 }

-A one-to-one relationship is a relationship in which neither side is repeated, and one side uses the @unique attribute.
-For example, in the following schema, a country can have only one capital city, and a city can be in only one country.
+A one-to-one relationship is a relationship in which one side uses the @unique attribute and one side is optional.
+For example, in the following schema, a country can have only one capital city and a city can be in only one country.

 model Country {